 Samba: This is a popular variety of Canasta.
 It requires three decks and allows melding sequences (e.g. 4-5-6-7-8-9) as well as sets of cards.
 At the Canasta Palace, you can modify your game to Samba Canasta using custom rules.

 Set: Several cards of the same rank, optionally substituted with wild cards, form a set.
 Sets of at least three cards can be played as melds.

 Sequence: This custom rule allows melding sequences, as well.
 Sequences are limited to seven cards of the same suit, no wild cards.
 The cards must be consistent and in order.
 The lowest possible card in a sequence is 4.
 There can be several sequences of the same suit.

 Stock: This stack of cards contains all cards that weren’t dealt at the beginning of the round.
 Players can draw one card from the stock at the beginning of their turn.

 Strict Discard Pile: Enabling this custom rule permanently freezes the discard pile.
 Cards from the discard pile cannot be used to add to a canasta.

 Strict Wild Cards: This custom rule limits the maximum number of wild cards to two.
 Wild cards cannot be added to a canasta.
 After the first meld, at least five natural cards need to be used before adding wild cards.

 Surprise: At the beginning of the round, three additional cards are placed under the stock.
 These are unknown to everyone and thus a little surprise for the first person to pick up the discard pile.

 Table: At the Canasta Palace, you can play Canasta at different tables.
 Tables can be limited to specific amounts of rounds.
 Different custom rules can be activated for the tables.
-When entering the Palace, just chose a table that looks good to you.
+When entering the Palace, just choose a table that looks good to you.

 Team: See Alliance.